Scientific management: Scientific Management Principles

 Frederick Taylor tackled the challenge of making a business productive and profitable in his years of service and research in a steel company.
 He believed in a scientific solution.
-In his “Shop Management” article, Taylor explained that there were two facts that appeared “most noteworthy” in the field of management: (a) “Great unevenness”: the lack of uniformity in what is called “the management”, (b) The lack of relation between good (shop) management and the pay.
-He added, “The art of management has been defined, “as knowing exactly what you want men to do, and then seeing that they do it in the best and cheapest way”."
+In his "Shop Management" article, Taylor explained that there were two facts that appeared "most noteworthy" in the field of management: (a) "Great unevenness": the lack of uniformity in what is called "the management", (b) The lack of relation between good (shop) management and the pay.
+He added, "The art of management has been defined, "as knowing exactly what you want men to do, and then seeing that they do it in the best and cheapest way"."

-In this regard, he highlighted that although there is “no concise definition” for this art, “the relations between employers and men form without question the most important part of this art”.
+In this regard, he highlighted that although there is "no concise definition" for this art, "the relations between employers and men form without question the most important part of this art".
 He then continued that a good management must in long run give satisfaction to both managers and workers.
-Taylor emphasized that he was advocating “high wages” and “low labor cost” as “the foundation of the best management”.
-Discussing the pays for different classes of workers and what he called a “first-class” workman, he compared different scenarios of workmanship and their pros and cons.
-For best management, he asserted with ample reasons that managers in an organization should follow the following guideline: (a) Each worker should be given the highest grade of work they are capable of.
+Taylor emphasized that he was advocating "high wages" and "low labor cost" as "the foundation of the best management".
+Discussing the pays for different classes of workers and what he called a "first-class" workman, he compared different scenarios of workmanship and their pros and cons.
+For best management, he asserted with ample reasons that managers in an organization should follow the following guidelines: (a) Each worker should be given the highest grade of work they are capable of.

 (b) Each worker should be demanded the work that a first-grade worker can do and thrive.

 (c) When each worker works at the pace of a first-grade worker, they should be paid 30% to 100% beyond the average of their class.
-While Taylor stated that sharing “the equitable division of the profits” is required in an organization, he believed that management could unite high wages with a low labor cost by application of the following principles:(a) A large daily task: Each worker in the organization, should have a clearly defined task.
+While Taylor stated that sharing "the equitable division of the profits" is required in an organization, he believed that management could unite high wages with a low labor cost by application of the following principles:(a) A large daily task: Each worker in the organization, should have a clearly defined task.